-3. Some also suggest that the endometrial tissues travel and implant in other parts of the body via blood or lymphatic channels, much like cancer cells spread.
+3. Some also suggest that the endometrial tissues travel and implant in other body parts via blood or lymphatic channels, like cancer cells spread.

 4. A fourth theory suggests that all cells throughout the body have the ability to transform into endometrial cells.